Lagden-Development/api.lagden.dev/README.md

 ### 1. **Discord Profile & Presence Watcher**

-This endpoint retrieves real-time updates about a Discord user's profile, including their username, avatar, current status, and any ongoing activities (like Spotify or Visual Studio Code usage).
+This endpoint retrieves real-time updates about a Discord user's profile, including their username, avatar, current status, and any ongoing activities (such as Spotify or Visual Studio Code usage).
+This data is provided from the MongoDB database, which is populated by the `ricksanchez` bot system.

 **Endpoint:**